insected/bobbae_gcp-wiki/Machine-Learning.md

 #### TF-IDF Vectorization

 [Term frequency-inverse document frequency](https://monkeylearn.com/blog/what-is-tf-idf/) (TF-IDF) vectorization is a mouthful to say, but it's also a simple and convenient way to characterize bodies of text.
-Due to its simplicity, this method scales better than some other topic modeling techniques (latent dirichlet allocation, probabilistic latent semantic indexing) when dealing with large datasets.

 #### Build Text Classification Model using  TF-IDF and NLTK